mikaelvesavuori/github-dashboards/README.md

 # GitHub Dashboards

-## Visualize your GitHub's repositories and their workflow statuses 📈 like no thing at all 😎
+## Visualize your GitHub repositories and their workflow statuses 📈 like no thing at all 😎

 This is a ready-to-use solution with a serverless backend (AWS: API Gateway, Lambda, DynamoDB) and a simple frontend to render the dashboards.